 I find it amazing that a 5-year-old will ask to do something, and when you tell them “No” and explain why, they still go ahead and do it anyway, or at the very least, ask again.

 I thought about how to implement that thinking into my business.
 I am now taking on the mantra that “No, may eventually mean yes”.
 Before, when I contacted a potential client and they said they are not interested in my services.
 I would leave it at that.
 Now, I say that’s ok, then contact them again about 6 months after to see how things are going.

 It is hard to say if the tips I have taken from my 5-year-old are working in my business.
 It is still early days.
 What I have learned is, even though I may be small, with lots of determination I can still have a big voice, just like my son.

-Hi I’m Emma, a digital marketer and a freelance writer.
+Hi I’m Emma, a freelance copywriter and marketing consultant.
 I work with businesses large and small to broadcast their message to their audience.
 In short – I use words to help businesses grow.
-Drop by my website to find out more.Emma Saldanha, Freelance writer
+Drop by my website to find out more.Emma Saldanha, Written by Ems